annaesvensson/yellow-language/README.md

 ## How to make a translation

 When you install a website you are greeted with a hello.
 You can [translate the English language file](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.php) if a language is missing.
 This will show you which text lines and text fragments are available.
-A maintainer can take care of everything else.
+A maintainer takes care of everything else.
 Did you make a translation?
 Fork this repository.
 Upload your changes and create a pull request for the repository `annaesvensson/yellow-language`.

 ## How to improve a translation